Zoe Dyke: Life

-Millicent Zoe Bond was born in Leyton but by the age of four she was living in Poole in Dorset where she developed an interest in silk worms.
-Her parents were Eliza Josephine and Dr. Barnabas Mayston Bond.
+Millicent Zoe Bond was born in Leyton but by the age of four she was living in Poole in Dorset, where she developed an interest in silk worms.
+Her parents were Eliza Josephine and Dr Barnabas Mayston Bond.
 She attended St Paul's Girls' School and in 1912 she went to a college in Paris.

-In 1922 she married Oliver who was the son of Sir William Hart Dyke.
-His father owned Lullingstone Castle in Kent, and was active in politics and sport.
-Oliver Dyke had become an engineer and in 1931 he inherited the family home and became the 8th Hart Dyke Baronet.
-Zoe used the attic to again breed silk worms and Victor built a machine to process the thread.
+In 1922 she married Oliver Hart Dyke, son of Sir William Hart Dyke, 7th Baronet.
+Sir William owned Lullingstone Castle in Kent and was active in politics and sport.
+Oliver Hart Dyke became an engineer and in 1931 upon his father's death inherited the family home and the baronetcy.
+Dyke used the attic to again breed silk worms and Victor built a machine to process the thread.
 By 1936 Zoe's silk worms were making her a leading expert and Queen Mary visited to see her work.
 She was given a medal by the Royal Society of Arts.

-Zoe and Oliver's marriage ended in 1944.
-Oliver remarried but Zoe did not.
+Dyke and Oliver's marriage ended in 1944.
+Oliver later remarried.
 The production of silk had more or less ceased during the war but in 1946 it began again with a limited company.
-Oliver was briefly involved but it was Zoe's company as it became again a centre for silk enthusiasts.
+Oliver was briefly involved but it was Dyke's company as it became again a centre for silk enthusiasts.
 In the 1950s Oliver and his second wife returned to the Lullingstone estate where the emphasis was creating a new tourist business unrelated to silk.
-Zoe moved away with the business to Ayot House in Ayot St Lawrence, Hertfordshire.
+Dyke moved away with the business to Ayot House in Ayot St Lawrence, Hertfordshire.

-Zoe's company created silk for the coronation robe of King George VI; other important royal commissions included the wedding dress of Princess Elizabeth, the coronation robes of Elizabeth II, and the wedding dress of Lady Diana Spencer.
+Dyke's company created silk for the coronation robe of King George VI; other important royal commissions included the wedding dress of Princess Elizabeth, the coronation robes of Elizabeth II, and the wedding dress of Lady Diana Spencer.

 Dyke died in a nursing home in Herne Bay in 1975.